George Uhrl: Family

-George Uhri was married at Richmond, Virginia on October 8, 1866 to Caroline Lena Ernst.
+George Uhri was married at Richmond, Virginia on October 8, 1866, to Caroline Lena Ernst.
 Caroline was born in Virginia.
 The couple had seven children, Franklin, Joseph, Richard, Edward, William, George and Arthur.
 Two of his sons, Arthur (b 1869) and Edward Henry Uhri, were born in Rhode Island.
-George E. was born about 1869 in Washington, DC.
+George E. was born about 1869 in Washington, D.C.
 Franklin, Richard, William and Joseph's birthplaces are not known.
-Edward was born on July 9, 1875 and died in Florida.
+Edward was born on July 9, 1875, and died in Florida.
 His godfather was financier J.P.
 Morgan.

 Death

 Uhri died on September 28, 1911, at 3:20 a.m., from a brain concussion at age 73.
 On October 7, 1911, a letter from the War Department was sent to the mayor of New York City requesting confirmation of the date, place and cause of Uhri's death.
 George Uhri was buried in the Lutheran Cemetery, Middle Village, New York on October 1, 1911.

-His widow died on September 13, 1914 of acute bronchial pneumonia in New York City and was buried beside her husband.
+His widow died on September 13, 1914, of acute bronchial pneumonia in New York City and was buried beside her husband.